awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 There are a number of ways that this dynamic origin selection can be useful\.
 For example, you can distribute requests across origins in different geographic areas to help with global load balancing\.
 Or you can selectively route requests to different origins that each serve a particular function: bot handling, SEO optimization, authentication, and so on\.
 For code examples that demonstrate how to use this feature, see [Content\-based dynamic origin selection \- examples](lambda-examples.md#lambda-examples-content-based-routing-examples)\.

 In the CloudFront origin request event, the `origin` object in the event structure contains information about the origin that the request would be routed to, based on the path pattern\.
 You can update the values in the `origin` object to route a request to a different origin\.
-When you update the `origin` object, you don’t need to define the origin in the distribution\.
+When you update the `origin` object, you don't need to define the origin in the distribution\.
 You can also replace an Amazon S3 origin object with a custom origin object, and vice versa\.
 You can only specify a single origin per request, though; either a custom origin or an Amazon S3 origin, but not both\.

 ## Request events<a name="lambda-event-structure-request"></a>